siefkenj/IBLODEs/book/typst/modules/module9.typ

 )

 We will try to figure out an approximating matrix equation via hand-wavy methods first.
-Analyzing the system,
+A useful heuristic when approximating is that if a quantity is small, then that quantity squared is very small and can be ignored.#footnote[Look back at proofs for the derivative of
+  $x^2$; using limits formalizes the rule, but all higher-order terms go to zero in the limit.]
+Recall our system:
 $
   F' &= 0.01 dot R dot F - 1.1 dot F \
   R' &= 1.1 dot R - 0.1 dot F dot R
 $
-since we are concerned about when $F approx 0$ and $R approx 0$, it stands to reason that $F dot R$ is very very small.
-Ignoring this term gives us a system,
+We are studying the behaviour when $F approx 0$ and $R approx 0$, so $F dot R$ is very, very small.
+Replacing all $F dot R$ terms with $0$ gives us
 #align(
   center,
   grid(